Los Angeles Angels Of Anaheim Defeat Texas Rangers, Mike Trout Makes Big Save

 — 120 Sports (@120Sports) April 12, 2017

 If you talk to any baseball fan, regardless of whether they’re an Angels fan or not, they’ll probably tell you that Mike Trout is a great player.
 Despite the Angels not playing too well, he’s hands down one of the best players in the sport right now.
-Last night, he ended up with 2 hits, 1 run batted in, 1 strikeout and was left on base twice.
+Last night, he ended up with 2 hits, 1 run batted in, 1 strikeout, and was left on base twice.
 However, he’s not a guy who looks good just on a stat sheet.
 That catch he made probably won’t show up anywhere, but it sure was timely.
 Plus, fans loved it as many were posting about it on Twitter while watching the final inning of the game.

 Bout to do an #Angels podcast after that win,